ronalexander/pymojo/README.md

     mojo run echo text='Hello, world!'

+Reload the Jojo's script listing:

+    mojo reload

 More officially, mojo works like this...

     mojo [ -e endpoint ] [ -p port ] [ -s ] [ -i ] [ -u username ]
          [ -w password ] action [ script ] [ params ]

 The various arguments (see below) tell Mojo how to hook up to your Jojo.
-The action is one of these three:
+The action is one of these four:

  * `list` - Lists all of the scripts the Jojo knows
  * `show` - Shows detail on one of these scripts
  * `run` - Executes a script on the remote system
+ * `reload` - Reloads the Jojo's script listing

 The `show` and `run` actions require that you specify a `script` by name, which you can discover with a `list`.
 The `run` action also optionally accepts a